Mitchelidze/Mitchelidze/README.md

-### I'm Miranda 👋
+### Hey, I'm Miranda 👋

 A junior design-minded
  interface developer

 As a junior user interface developer or front-end designer, I’m promising performer to help SaaS brands build UX-driven, modern, resilient user interfaces.
 I’m co-founder of UIDev community in Georgia which organizes local meetups and events, such as CSSconf GE in order to help bright-minded people get together and know more.
-At the same time, I founded open-source initiative newcomers.ge which helps local tech talents to be standout and be notified.
+At the same time, I founded open-source initiative newcomers which helps local tech talents to be standout and be notified.

 ##### All of my work is by default:
 01. UX-informed and component-driven